JanviVPatel/Janv1/README_TECH_TITANS.md

 - **Score**: The score increases as the snake eats food.
 - **Console-based**: The game runs in a Windows console window.

+## Analysed Data Structure

+# Object Structure
+# Snake Object Structure:
+The snake is represented using a linked list of SnakeNode objects.
+Each SnakeNode holds a Point object representing the coordinates of a segment of the snake's body.
+The Snake class manages this list, with the head of the snake pointing to the first node, and each node pointing to the next segment.
+The last node in the list points to nullptr, marking the end of the snake.
+This linked list structure allows the snake to move and grow dynamically, as new nodes are added to the tail when the snake eats food.

+# Board Object Structure:
+The Board class represents the game area.
+It contains a grid that tracks the game state and a Snake object to manage the snake’s position and movement.
+It also keeps a Point object for the food’s position, which is randomly placed on the grid.
+The Board class is responsible for updating the grid, handling user input, and keeping track of the score.
+It redraws the grid each frame, places new food when eaten, and updates the score accordingly.

+How the Objects Work Together
+Initialization: The game begins with the Board class initializing the grid, creating the snake (starting with 3 segments), and placing the first food on the grid at a random location.

+User Input: The Board listens for WASD key presses, which change the snake’s direction.
+The snake’s movement is then updated based on the new direction.

+Game Loop: The game runs continuously, where the Board class:

+Updates the snake's movement by calling the move function of the Snake class.
+Redraws the grid with the updated positions of the snake and food.
+Increases the score and grows the snake when it eats food.
+Ends the game if the snake collides with a wall or itself.
+# Conclusion
+The game uses several key data structures:

+Point: Represents coordinates for the snake and food.
+SnakeNode: Represents each segment of the snake’s body in the linked list.
+Snake: Manages the snake's movement, direction, and growth.
+Board: Manages the grid, handles input, tracks the game state, and displays the score.
+By using a linked list for the snake’s body, the game allows for dynamic movement and growth, making it easier to manage the snake’s length as the game progresses.
+The structure of these objects ensures efficient handling of game mechanics, including input processing, collision detection, and updating the game display

 ## How to Run

 ### Prerequisites